Paul Haggis’ Lawyers Grill Rape Accuser on ‘Flirtatious Emails’

 Haleigh Breest, who alleged that Haggis forced her to perform oral sex and raped her at his SoHo loft after a movie premiere in January 2013, took the stand for the second straight day at a New York courthouse this morning.

-Attorneys for Haggis opened their cross-examination by quizzing Haleigh Breest on her sex life, drinking habits, and seized on her tendency to use exclamation points and the sign off phrase “xx” in her emails.
+Attorneys for Haggis opened their cross-examination by quizzing Haleigh Breest on her sex life and drinking habits, and seized on her tendency to use exclamation points and the sign-off phrase “xx” in her emails.

 Priya Chaudhry, lead counsel for Haggis, began her direct examination by asking Breest about her first sexual encounter with a man staying at her hostel in Iceland in 2011.